-These Are The Most Binge-Worthy TV Shows To Look Out For In 2017
+These Are The Most Binge-Worthy TV Shows To Watch This Year

 Making A Murderer season two yessss

-We hope you got the chance over Christmas to catch up on all those TV shows you’ve been meaning to watch for the past year, because your list is about to get much, much bigger.
+We hope you got the chance recently to catch up on all those TV shows you’ve been meaning to watch for the past five years, because your list is about to get much, much bigger.

 2016 may have been the worst for a lot of things (Brexit, Trump, the death of David Bowie - please don’t make us go on), but it was in fact a pretty good year for the busy bees of the filming industry.

-There’s a whole heap of new shows coming out this year that promise to be completely and utterly binge-tastic.
-From updated remakes of old favourites to brand new dystopian plot lines, we’re pretty excited to see these new releases.
+There’s a whole heap of new shows that were released this year that promise to be completely and utterly binge-tastic.
+From updated remakes of old favourites to brand new dystopian plot lines, we’re pretty excited to see these new flicks.

 In this new 8-part TV period drama produced by Ridley Scott, Tom Hardy will play the lead role of James Keziah Delaney in Taboo,a man who has been to the ends of the earth and comes back irrevocably changed.
 Believed to be long dead, he returns home to London from Africa to inherit what is left of his father’s shipping empire and rebuild a life for himself.